 Account Based Spend Will Continue to Grow

-In 2019, account based spending was expected to jump by 41%, as organizations of all shapes and sizes are seeing positive results.
+One of the ABM benchmark metrics in 2019 stated that the spending was expected to jump by 41%, as organizations of all shapes and sizes are seeing positive results.
 Organizations that sell B2B solutions are expected to grow their account based investments exponentially.

 With investments rapidly shifting to account based, enterprise B2B marketing is expected to ultimately become account based by definition.
 Consequently, traditional investments in volume-focused marketing activities are also expected to come under this purview.
 TOPO’s research reveals mixed investment plans for organizations with average target account annual contract values (ACV) under $25K; account based investments are also expected to decrease in these organizations.

 When doing a data-driven More small and mid-markets organizations are expected to spend 40% towards account based marketing according to one of the ABM benchmark survey.
 This increase is said to come from the growing importance of account based marketing benchmarks as it transitions from a strategic or enterprise sales segment to mid-market and commercial sales segments at enterprise B2B companies.

 “As the go-to-market mix evolves, many of the best practices of account based strategy and execution will be adopted as general best practices for enterprise B2B marketing.”

 Customer acquisition remains a top priority rather than expanding the existing customers.
 The larger companies ($1B+ revenue) split their account based focus in half between customers and prospects, whereas the smaller companies (less than $25M revenue) invest 18% of account based efforts in the existing customers.